FIVE STARS ON AMAZON

 The books below were the best I read on the topic and provided much of the source material.
 If you’d like to investigate the topic more fully, I recommend starting with these.

-The Happy Teacher e-book is now available on Amazon.
+The Happy Teacher is available on Amazon.

 Note: Clicking on the images below will take you to the book’s Amazon sales page.